London Boroughs: Etymology Explained

 City of Westminster – West of the city

-The churches built to the west of the city.
+The churches were built to the west of the city.
 ‘Mynster’ is the Old English word for a church.
 As the very famous Abbey was built to the West of the ancient city, Westminster Abbey was born.
 The Abbey is also just west of the Palace of Westminster.

 Royal Borough of Kensington and Chelsea – Landing Place for Chalk

 In the Anglo-Saxon period, chalk was often used in fertiliser.
-Chelsea has many ancient spellings along the lines of Chelchith which basically means the wharf for chalk.
+Chelsea has many ancient spellings along the lines of Chelchith which means the wharf for chalk.
 Kensington is a place named after Mr Cynesige or Kenesigne.

 Hammersmith and Fulham – The Forge and The Place of the Mud